 Since our formation in 1986, and because Donegal Mutual has had a greater than majority voting control of us since our inception in 1986, a majority of our board of directors has always included that number of directors who also serve as members of the board of directors of Donegal Mutual as constitutes a majority of our board of directors.
 The number of Donegal Mutual-designated members who serve on our board of directors has ranged from six of eight directors in 1986 to six of 11 directors in 2013.
 The number of Donegal Mutual directors who also serve on our board of directors will remain at six of 11 directors following our 2014 Annual Meeting assuming our board of directors' nominees for election as Class A directors receive a plurality of the votes cast at our 2014 Annual Meeting.
-It is our intent and the intent of Donegal Mutual to maintain that number of Donegal Mutual directors who also serve on our board of directors as constitutes a majority of our board of directors as long as Donegal Mutual continues to own more than a majority of the aggregate voting power of our two outstanding classes of common stock.
+It is our intent and the intent of Donegal Mutual to maintain that number of Donegal Mutual directors as long as Donegal Mutual continues to own more than a majority of the aggregate voting power of our two outstanding classes of common stock.